Report highlights decline in US gas price reporting

 The volume of US natural gas transactions being reported to index publishers such as New York-based Platts has fallen in recent years, even as the volume of trades that rely on those indexes for pricing has increased, said a July 14 report based on company filings with the US Federal Energy Regulatory Commission (Ferc).

-The report by Cornerstone Research, a San Francisco-based consulting and analysis firm, underscores concerns that physical gas indexes, which are used to price a variety of
+The report by Cornerstone Research, a San Francisco-based consulting and analysis firm, underscores concerns that physical gas indexes, which are used to price a variety of physical contracts, futures and over-the-counter derivatives, may not be representative of the underlying market they track.

 More on Gas/LNG